openstack/keystone/docs/source/configuringservices.rst

 -----------

 For a default installation of Keystone, before you can use the REST API, you need to define an authorization token.
-This is configured in the keystone.conf file under the section ``[DEFAULT]``.
+This is configured in ``keystone.conf`` file under the section ``[DEFAULT]``.
 In the sample file provided with the keystone project, the line defining this token is

 	[DEFAULT]
 	admin_token = ADMIN

-This is a "shared secret" between keystone and other openstack services, and will need to be set the same between those services in order for keystone services to function correctly.
+This configured token is a "shared secret" between keystone and other openstack services (for example: nova, swift, glance, or horizon), and will need to be set the same between those services in order for keystone services to function correctly.

 Setting up tenants, users, and roles
 ------------------------------------